zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So if you sell, I don’t know, T-shirts, and you hav e a hundred T-shirts in your house that you are selling – let’s say online – you r inventory of T-shirts is 100.
 You have 100 T-shirts in your inventory.
 Usually we  use the word “inventory” only for physical products, not for services or digital products like downloads, for example.

 Robin says, “I’m hoping that my valuation is in lin e with what buyers want to pay.”
 The “valuation” (valuation) of something is how muc h something is worth.
-If you are going to sell your business, usually you have t o have someone evaluate it, tell you how much it is worth.
+If you are going to sell your business, usually you have to have someone evaluate it, tell you how much it is worth.
 That would give you a “valuation.”

 The expression “in line (line) with” means similar to or in accordance with – not significantly different than.
 It’s used when we’re comparing two different concepts.
 In this case, we’re comparing the valuati on – what Robin thinks or what an expert thinks her business is worth – and w hat buyers want to pay for the business.
 We want the valuation to be “in line with,” or at about the same amount as, what buyers want to pay.